 DeRay has served as an educator, student leader, and founding director of an after-school/out-of-school program.
 Spurred by the death of Mike Brown and the subsequent protests in Ferguson, Missouri, DeRay has become a leading voice in the effort to confront the systems and structures that lead to the mass incarceration and police killings of black and other minority populations.

-Mckesson has also participated in discussion and has written for Huffington Post and The Guardian.
+Mckesson has also participated in discussions and has written for Huffington Post and The Guardian.
 Along with Johnetta Elzie, McKesson also launched Campaign Zero, a policy platform to end police violence

 from The Change We Wanted to Believe In